onnozweers/scripts/README.md

 scripts
 =======

 This is a collection of scripts that I find useful.
-I hope you like it too.
+I hope you like them too.
 Enjoy!

 Cheers,<br/>
 Onno